-- 1. Language Arts: 4 yrs. of English, which for us is: English I, English II, American Literature, and British Literature. - 2.
-Mathematics: 4 yrs. of Mathematics, which for us is: Algebra I, Geometry, Algebra II, and 1 year that builds on Algebra II such as Transitional Math or Trig/Pre-Calculus. - 3.
-Sciences: 3 yrs. of Science, which for us is usually: Physical Science, Biology, and Chemistry. - 4.
-Social Sciences: 3 yrs. selected from American History, World History, American Government, World Geography, Psychology, Economics, or other Social Science course. - 5.
+- 1. Language Arts: 4 yrs. of English, which for us is: English I, English II, American Literature, and British Literature - 2.
+Mathematics: 4 yrs. of Mathematics, which for us is: Algebra I, Geometry, Algebra II, and 1 year that builds on Algebra II such as Transitional Math or Trig/Pre-Calculus - 3.
+Sciences: 3 yrs. of Science, which for us is usually: Physical Science, Biology, and Chemistry - 4.
+Social Sciences: 3 yrs. of Social Sciences, which could include: World Cultures, American History; World History, American Government, and Geography - 5.
 Foreign Language: 2 yrs. same Foreign Language. - 6.
 Plus upper half of senior class or 20 on ACT, or 950 on SAT.